olunov/history_rec/README.txt

 Installation & Configuration
 ----------------------------

-Please first follow README.txt file in Recommender API.
+Please first follow README.txt file in Recommender API 3.x.

 After install the module, please go to admin/config/recommender and compute the recommendations.
 Then you can enable the default views, customize them if necessary, and then display the recommendations.